husanboyqodirov/Smart-Dustbin/README.md

-# smart-dustbin
-Smart Dustbin developed in Raspberry Pi.
+# Smart Dustbin (Raspberry Pi)

-The purpose of our project is to provide a supervision device for intelligent waste bin.
+* The purpose of our project is to provide a supervision device for intelligent waste bin.
 This device integrates several sensors to supervise the state of the trash.
-Smart Dustbin is simply speaking a trash bin that automatically opens when you come close to throw trash.
+* Smart Dustbin is simply speaking a trash bin that automatically opens when you come close to throw trash.
-It has a blind mode feature that helps blind people to locate the bin before throwing trash.
+* It has a blind mode feature that helps blind people to locate the bin before throwing trash.
-It can even be used as a secret surveillance tool or room condition checker.
+* It can even be used as a secret surveillance tool or room condition checker.
-Combination of many sensors.
+* Combination of many sensors.
-It’s so cool that you will not want to throw trash in it. 😆😎
+* It’s so cool that you will not want to throw trash in it. 😆😎

 ## Hardware and Sensors